 With a few exceptions, the paintings here are from locales within ten miles of my home: Prairie Creek Park in Richardson, Oak Creek Park in Plano, White Rock Lake in Dallas, and the John Bunker Sands Wetlands south of the city, to name a few.

-I am a member of the Pastel Society of the Southwest and the Pastel Society of America.
+I am a member of the Pastel Society of the Southwest and the Pastel Society of America, and have exhibited in the International Association of Pastel Societies (IAPS) juried biannual show in Albuquerque, with the Pastel Society of the Southwest, and the Richardson Civic Art Society.

 I hope you enjoy these small slices of my life.